Blythe Metz

-Blythe Laura Metz (born 1977), also known as Blythe Metz-Mändmets, is an American actress, writer, natural lifestyle expert, and motivational speaker.
+Blythe Laura Metz (born 1977), also known as Blythe Metz-Mändmets, is an American actress and writer.

 Life

 Metz was educated at Arizona State University, graduating BA in performing arts in 2000.
-An early screen role was as a beauty Queen in Miss Cast Away and the Island Girls (2004), while her first lead parts came in Jacqueline Hyde (2005) and Nightmare Man (2006).
+An early screen role was as a beauty Queen in Miss Cast Away and the Island Girls (2004), and her first lead parts were Jacqueline Hyde (2005) and Nightmare Man (2006).

 Lynda Carter proposed Catherine Zeta-Jones, Cindy Crawford, and Metz as candidates for the role of Wonder Woman.

-A raw vegan chef, and a promoter of natural beauty aids, Metz created adjustable wire-rimmed glasses to promote the benefits of cucumber slices applied under the eyes.

 As a vlogger, Metz has sparked controversy by claims on her YouTube channel about natural treatments for cancer.
 In a video with over 600,000 views, she says "There are alternatives that have been sacked because they are a threat to this multi-trillion dollar business."

-Metz is married to Indrek Mändmets, an Estonian.